How to Handle the Formula Shortage and Switching Baby Formula

 High on that list is thinking about how and what you’ll feed your child.
 And if we had to guess, this was a conversation that started before your child was born as you weighed the decision to breastfeed, formula feed, or a combination of the two.

-Switching Baby Formula: Step-by-Step
+Changing Baby Formula: Step-by-Step

 - Stock up on diaper cream.
 Changes in your baby's diet may increase the frequency of stools, which can lead to diaper rash.

-- To help transition from breastmilk to formula, let the baby have a few days (or weeks, if possible) between each time you substitute a breastfeeding session with a bottle.
+- Carefully wean.
+To help transition from breastmilk to formula, let the baby have a few days (or weeks, if possible) between each time you substitute a breastfeeding session with a bottle.
 For your comfort, express a little milk from your breasts if you get engorged.
 Your body will get the signal to make less milk over time, slowly.

 Changing Baby Formula Side Effects